How To Make Your Own Festool/Surf Prep Sander Combo in the UK

 Comparatively, in the UK, the cheapest Festool Dust Extractor is going to set you back about £300, has less power at 1200W and has a similar dry capacity of 15 litres.
 The Festool is quieter at 70dBA, whereas the Titan has a sound level of 78 dBA.

-If you didn’t want to use it with a vacuum, then it does come with a dust box to collect your sanding dust.
+If you don’t want to use it with a vacuum, it comes with a dust box to collect your sanding dust.

 We picked this up at Screwfix for £49.99.